Do Leptin Supplements Work? Which Ones to Use and Which to Avoid

 Lack of sleep is actually a huge reason that patients develop but also potentiate leptin resistance.

-It's so important to treatment that if you do everything else listed above but avoid not getting enough sleep you will NOT clear your leptin resistance completely.
+It's so important to treat that if you do everything else listed above but avoid not getting enough sleep you will NOT clear your leptin resistance completely.

 It will act as a handicap and limit your weight loss.